dmbarbour/glas/docs/GlasApps.md

 Without optimizations, implicit process control reduces to a busy-wait loop.
 We can mitigate this by simply slowing down the loop.
 I propose to do so by limiting the polling frequency for external resources.
 For example, we might limit polling of a TCP channel to 40Hz (a 25ms period).
 After we fail to read data 7ms ago, the next read would have an 18ms timeout to avoid observing a failed read twice within 25ms.
 We can poll multiple TCP channels within a 25ms cycle.

 Without optimizations, forks are random.
 There is no replication, parallel evaluation, or incremental computing of forked tasks.
-Forks will randomly be evaluated even when there is nothing to do.
+Forks will often be evaluated even when there is nothing to do.
 This results in unpredictable latency, reduced scalability, and unnecessary rework.
 Before optimizations are available, concurrent applications should manually manage their own schedule and cache.
 A simple case is to run every subtask on every cycle, but allow some tasks to short-circuit based on dirty bits.

 These interim solutions are adequate for many applications, especially at small scales.
 Importantly, they do not pollute the effects API with explicit timeouts, waits, or multi-threading.
 And they work equally well for procedural interpretation.